 As our organization continues our programs throughout the nation, we will not abandon the immediate needs of single moms here in Greater Baton Rouge.
 And our greatest concern is the mental health of moms who have lost everything and are parenting alone.
 We will be a place of refuge, hope, education, resources, counseling, prayer, and support groups that locks arms with these moms, not for a few days, but for the next many months.

-Because so many of asked, here is what we need for you:
+Because so many of asked, here is what we need from you:

 - We need items for holiday outreaches we are planning, such as jewelry, new purses, perfume, make-up, nail polish, scarves, hats, body lotions, etc. (small items for standard size gift bags).
 They can be shipped to our office or dropped off.
 Call for details at (225) 341-8055.